-The Cost of Living partnership and Roadmap are designed to address the question 'how can we all best support residents during a time of challenging cost of living pressures'.
-The Cost of Living Action Plan sets out the measurable impacts that will be used to test the success of both the overarching strategy and also specific initiatives.
+The Cost of Living Strategic Group partnership and Roadmap are designed to address the question 'how can we all best support residents during a time of severe and challenging cost of living pressures', and the Action Plan sets out the measurable impacts that will be used to test the success of both the overarching strategy and also specific initiatives.
 Impact measurement is focused on what it is that the Council and partners can actually influence/change.